 This recipe is a quick, economical, and filling main dish using ingredients usually on hand.
 It's great for those days when you just don’t have time to prepare something complicated.
 Make it gluten-free with a brown rice sourdough starter.

 - 1 (14-ounce) can organic diced tomatoes

 - 1 cup frozen or canned organic corn,

 - 1 teaspoon ground cumin

 - 1 teaspoon (or more) chili powder

-- 1 cup sprouted corn flour (can use regular cornmeal instead)
+- 1 cup cornmeal or sprouted corn flour

 - 2 eggs

-- 1 to 2 cups grated cheddar or pepper jack cheese
+- 1-2 cups grated cheddar or pepper jack cheese

-- Brown ground beef and onion a large cast iron skillet (12-inch size).
+- Brown ground beef and onion a large cast iron skillet.
 Stir in chopped bell pepper, tomatoes, garlic, corn, olives, salt, cumin, chili powder, and tomato paste.
 Bring to a boil; reduce heat, cover, and let simmer 10 minutes.

 Ready to learn more?